 While winter is a great time to move (i.e., it's cheaper and an easier time to rent a moving truck or hire movers, see: Best Time to Move), you need to be aware of possible moving issues so that you can avoid them before they occur.
 Here are my suggestions for moving during the winter.

 - Check that parking area and/or lane-ways are clear.
 Regardless of what time of year you move, you should always ensure there's parking available for the moving truck.
-This may mean negotiating with your new neighbors, or hiring someone (or doing it yourself) to clear the back lane-way or driveway of snow.
+It may mean negotiating with your new neighbors or hiring someone (or doing it yourself) to clear the back lane-way or driveway of snow.

 Prepare Your Old Home for Moving Out

 - Clear snow.
-Make sure sidewalks, walkways and driveways are free of snow.
+Make sure sidewalks, walkways, and driveways are free of snow.
 Use salt or sand to ensure areas are free of icy and slippery conditions.
-Parking area should also be cleared with ample room for movers to use dollies.
+The parking area should also be cleared with ample room for movers to use dollies.
 Check the area first thing on moving day just in case it snowed overnight or that conditions changed.

 - Have hot drinks on hand.
-Whether you're moving yourself or hiring movers, make sure you have hot liquids available.
-Hot chocolate, tea and coffee will be most welcomed by everyone who's helping with your move.
+Whether you're doing your moving or hiring movers, make sure you have hot liquids available.
+Hot chocolate, tea, and coffee will be most welcomed by everyone who's helping with your move.
 Extra mittens and hats are a good idea, too.

 What If a Storm Blows In?